-So what exactly is Ransomware ?
+So what exactly is Ransomware?

-This malware is commonly spread via infected attachment received through emails, infected software, or by using compromised websites.
+This malware is commonly spread via infected attachments received through emails, infected software, or by using compromised websites.
 However, technological advancement has also taken place with time leading to different strategies being adopted for the spread of this malware.

 Defeating an Attack of Ransomware